goodalexander/goodalexander.github.io/_posts/2023-08-05-asylum-sidepots.md

 So the key is understanding what Tilt is.
 And as soon as you start exhibiting it, calm yourself down before an Officer stops you.

 ## Peaceful Integration Part 3: Participating in the Overseer Economy (Work Pass)

 The Overseers are various entities that all have Valid Reasons, and do trade with one another.

 They understand that their interactions are not Hobbesian because they’ve built the Asylum and locked all the State of Nature types up.
-And they have Officers to make sure that the right people are in the Asylum.
+The violent are Guards.
+The mad are inmates.
+The gamblers are speculators who keep the guards from getting bored.
+Officers patrol the grounds close to the Asylum to make sure that the right people are there.

-But building the Asylum is more than just bars.
+But the Asylum isn't just a concept - it's a real world military prison industrial complex.
 There are farmers to ensure there’s food and chefs to cook it.
 There is a currency system to build the Loonie Tokens.
 There is a surveillance system to ensure the entire thing doesn’t unravel.

 Thus even the establishment of the Asylum has created a set of valuable economic primitives.
 Officers, Food, Currency.
 Surveillance.

-Additionally, understanding and justifying the entire architecture to ensure revolt is important.
+Additionally, understanding and justifying the entire architecture to prevent revolt is important.
+What happens if compassionate Overseers start asking hard questions about locking up a large percentage of society?
 Thus storytelling and politics is part, as well.

 The more each one of these functions can be automated the better.
+Not only do automated system reduce the amount of work required to keep the entire system in place, they also have fewer existential crises than human Officers charged with enforcing the entire system that can be quite brutal at times.
 Thus - Technology as applied to food, currency, surveillance, and even the construction of the Asylum - is a high value activity among the Overseer class.

 Each member of the Overseer society is moving towards an objective function - or a Valid Reason.